-Whichever you pick, aim for a program that sets you apart from other schools in your region.
+Whichever you pick, aim for a program that sets you apart from other schools in your region and community.
 It could be that your school is the only faith-based curriculum with a focus on project-based learning.
 Or your school has a French Immersion program and sends students on an educational trip to France to build global skills.
 Stand out by being different, as it will make your school the only choice for students that want the unique education you offer.

 How to Promote your School

 The plan is in place, everyone is on board, and you’re excited to roll out for the next school year.
 It’s time to get the word out and start attracting students and increase private school enrollment!
 You will need to get involved in some marketing activities to communicate the educational benefits of attending your school.
 You will also need the support of your staff, students, and parents.
-These are some activities to get started:
+These are some activities you can try to get started: